 Cambridge Upper School (grades 9-12) takes a unique and dynamic approach to teaching the standard high school coursework.
 With blended courses that combine math, science, and technology or literature, art, and history students gain a deeper understanding of the material, make stronger connections, and enhance academic achievement.

-The Study, Organization, and Communication Skills program provides students with strategies that address executive function weaknesses.
+The E.M.P.O.W.E.R. program provides students with strategies that address executive function weaknesses.

 Technology in the Classroom